IceWhaleTech/CasaOS/README.md

 So, we set out to build this open source project to develop CasaOS with our own hands, everyone in the community, and you.

-We believes that through community-driven collaborative innovation and open communication with global developers, we can reshape the digital home experience like never before.
+We believe that through community-driven collaborative innovation and open communication with global developers, we can reshape the digital home experience like never before.

 **A warm welcome for you to get help or share great ideas in the [Discord](https://discord.gg/knqAbbBbeX)!**